Usable-Security-and-Privacy-Lab/lets-auth-documentation/version3/account-creation.md

 - 403 Forbidden: username already exists
 - 50X: any other errors

-If the username already exists, the authenticator should abort the account creation process and inform the user that the username already exists.
+If the username already exists, the browser should inform the user that the username already exists so they can retry with a different username.

-The response to this request contains `credential creation options` that guide the authenticator on how to use FIDO2 to authenticate with the CA.

-**If the authenticator is a browser extension, it sets the relying party ID for the public key in the credential creation options to be equal to the browser extension ID.**

-The authenticator then interacts with the browser to initiate FIDO2 registration.

-**If the authenticator is a browser extension, it calls `navigator.credentials.create()`, passing it the public key of the CA, from the credential creation options.**

 When the authenticator finishes interacting with the user, it receives a
 credential: